unaiLopez/Hash-Code-Practice-Round-2020/README.md

 ![Results obtained](Results.png)

 After trying the Python language, the algorithm was improved adding some mutations to the results, deleting some unnecessary loops and converting the code to Java.
-The algorithm improved its execution time dramatically and it also got the best posible punctuation.
+The algorithm improved its execution time dramatically and it also got the best possible score.